-Ohio Nature Education is a private non-profit volunteer organization which provides a home for wild animals that can no longer live in the wild.
+Ohio Nature Education is a private non-profit volunteer organization which provides a home for over sixty wild animals that can no longer live in the wild.
 We incorporate these animals into environmental education programs for people of all ages.
 Our customers include schools, Scout troops, garden clubs, senior centers, metro parks, and community centers.
 Our programs feature many visuals such as study skins and pelts and interaction with our audience.
 We utilize different formats and can custom design for groups of virtually any size and age range.

 We are excited to be working with the Ohio Division of Wildlife with their Becoming an Outdoors Woman program.
 This workshop gives women a chance to experience or improve their skills in various outdoor activities and build camaraderie with others.
 For more information on this program, please visit their site.
 We are also honored to be working with the Ohio Department of Natural Resources at the Ohio State Fair every year by offering programs in the ODNR Amphitheater.
 This past summer at the 2013 Ohio State Fair, Ohio Nature Education was proud to not only conduct educational programs for fair-goers but also to have some of our animals on display throughout the duration of the fair.

 We would like to thank Dana Turtle and Fox 28's Good Day Columbus for stopping out on Monday, November 25.
 See the clip below!